 David is VP of Engineering at Fivecast, responsible for the practical application of software engineering best practices to digital intelligence solutions.
 He has more than 15 years experience in senior technical roles with companies including BAE Systems and Tenix Defence.
+AI

 The explosive growth of the Internet has been a blessing and a curse for Open Source Intelligence (OSINT) analysts – on the one hand, they have access to an almost endless stream of data, leading to OSINT playing an increasingly important role in intelligence gathering.
 On the other hand, information overload is a real concern, and simply searching masses of data looking for anything interesting will inevitably lead to burnout.
 Thankfully, the data volume challenge can be mitigated by applying a clear OSINT strategy and modern OSINT tools.
 Automated, user-driven data discovery, collection and risk analysis can arm OSINT analysts with significant analytical power, allowing them to focus on their strengths – defining their mission and using context and nuance when interpreting the data.